by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Employers, on the other hand, are required to:

-• Provide the Statement of Rights for Paid Family Leave to employees when they take PFL or take time off from work for a PFL-qualifying life event, but have not requested PFL
+- Provide the Statement of Rights for Paid Family Leave to employees when he or she takes PFL or take time off from work for a PFL-qualifying life event, but have not requested PFL

-• Upon securing PFL insurance, obtain Form PFL-120 from their insurance carrier or licensed agent and display it in a conspicuous location in the workplace
+- Upon securing PFL insurance, obtain Form PFL-120 from the insurance carrier or licensed agent and display it in a conspicuous location in the workplace

 Jury Duty Leave